Overview

 h=load('grid/height_grid.txt');

-(in fact this is a N x 1 matrix).
-This grid vector h
+h (in fact this is a N x 1 matrix).
+This grid vector h can then be

 With the layer middles one can write a octave script loadLIProfile.octave to obtain a profile vector by evaluating a linearely interpolated profile at the layer middle heights: